METALS-Aluminium hits two-week high as China unveils rate reforms

 * SHANGHAI NICKEL: Shanghai Future Exchange on-warrant nickel stocks, or those available for delivery, reached their highest since May 2018 on Friday at 28,695 tonnes SNI-TOTAL-W.

-* TIN: LME tin tumbled 1.7% to $16,295, its lowest since June 2016, while Shanghai tin dropped as much as 3.1% to near a seven-week low after stocks surged 33% in LME warehouses in one day, data on Friday showed.
+* TIN: LME tin traded down 1.1% to $16,400 in official rings, its lowest since June 2016, while Shanghai tin dropped as much as 3.1% to near a seven-week low after stocks surged 33% in LME warehouses in one day, data on Friday showed.
 MSNSTX-TOTAL

 * For top stories in metals and other news, click or